Governor’s Lighthouse – Little River, South Carolina

 Located in the small fishing village of Little River, the Governor’s Lighthouse was commissioned in 1984 by Governor Richard Riley.
 This small, aptly-named lighthouse was built to honor all South Carolina governors, past and present.
 It stands at the end of Coquina Harbor.

 The Governor’s Lighthouse is a facsimile lighthouse, meaning that it was not built by a government agency and cannot be used as a navigational aid.
 Although a prominent local landmark, the lighthouse is on private property and is for use by the residential community’s residents and their guests only.

-Scott Hoffman writes: “We had some friends in from Missouri making their first visit to South Carolina.
+Scott Hoffman shares, “We had some friends in from Missouri making their first visit to South Carolina.
 We were taking them out fishing, but it was a rough day on the sea and we had to turn around and come back.
 Our guests were thrilled at seeing this beautiful lighthouse — it was the highlight of the day.”